-- a) Enhancing and diversifying the genome and plant genetic resources pools; - b) Recognizing farmers' contributions to the development and conservation of plant genetic resources by protecting farmers' rights, including the right to save seed; and - c) Keeping public research and research results in the public domain and protected from acquisition by corporations or other private entities to develop their own products derived from public research genetic pools.
+- b) Recognizing farmers' contributions to the development and conservation of plant genetic resources by protecting farmers' rights, including the right to save seed; and - c) Keeping public research and research results in the public domain and protected from acquisition by corporations or other private entities to develop their own products derived from public research genetic pools.

-14. Nebraska Tractor Test Laboratory
+13. Nebraska Tractor Test Laboratory